aws-samples/sample-bda-redaction/README.md

 pip install -r requirements.txt
 ```

-At this point you can now synthesize the CloudFormation template for this code.
+At this point you can synthesize the CloudFormation template for this code.

 ```sh
 JSII_DEPRECATED=quiet JSII_SILENCE_WARNING_UNTESTED_NODE_VERSION=quiet cdk synth --no-notices